How to Brew Espresso in a Moka PotCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Using steam pressure to force water through a strainer, the Moka Pot produces a shot of espresso-like coffee.
 The Moka Pot is filled with water in the bottom chamber and finely ground coffee is placed in a strainer just above the water.
 Once placed on heat, steam is created, forcing water through the strainer creating a strong shot of coffee.

-Making Espresso in a Moka Pot
+Making Moka Pot Magic

 - Coffee Beans